ds-wizard/bh2023-report/paper.md

 ## Existing Mapping

-In prior workshops, the knowledge model (KM) and its associated queries were meticulously aligned with various ontologies, including ELIXIR SMP [@elixirSMP], [RDMO SMP](https://rdm.mpdl.mpg.de/2022/12/09/smp-template-available/), maSMP Ontology [@masmpOntology], Bioschemas ([Computational Tool Profile](https://bioschemas.org/profiles/ComputationalTool/1.0-RELEASE)), and [CodeMeta](https://codemeta.github.io/).
+In prior workshops, the knowledge model (KM) and its associated queries were meticulously aligned with various ontologies, including ELIXIR SMP [@elixirSMP], [RDMO SMP][rdmo-smp], maSMP Ontology [@masmpOntology], Bioschemas ([Computational Tool Profile][comptool-bschema]), and [CodeMeta][codemeta].
 This mapping process involved linking 30 KM questions to specific properties, predominantly drawing from the groundwork laid by ELIXIR SMP [@elixirSMP].
 For instance, it revealed that the property `discussionURL` could aptly address the question *Do you state how to report bugs and/or usability problems by the software user/s?*.

 Building upon this foundational mapping, an expanded effort was undertaken to map all KM questions and explore potential machine-actionable representations of corresponding responses.
-In this endeavor, 56 KM questions were scrutinized, leading to the identification of 47 properties sourced from [schema.org](https://schema.org), [bioschemas.org](https://bioschemas.org), maSMP Ontology [@masmpOntology], and [NCI Thesaurus (NCIt)](https://ncit.nci.nih.gov/ncitbrowser/).
+In this endeavor, 56 KM questions were scrutinized, leading to the identification of 47 properties sourced from [schema.org][schema], [bioschemas.org][bioschemas], maSMP Ontology [@masmpOntology], and [NCI Thesaurus (NCIt)][ncit].
 This comprehensive mapping initiative marks a significant stride towards enhancing the interoperability and semantic richness of the KM.

 ## Aligning Knowledge Model

 During the reevaluation of the mapping process, the knowledge model underwent iterative refinement through collaborative discussions within a broader group.
 Notably, improvements were made to the formulation of certain questions, exemplified by the adoption of a *list question* approach.
 This departure from requiring a list of items in a single field, presented as a string with commas, contributes to a more user-friendly and versatile design.

 The collaborative discussions also served as a platform for addressing additional issues that emerged, sparking further enhancements to the knowledge model.
 An instance of such refinement involved diversifying the available versioning schemes.
-Initially, the questions exclusively endorsed [Semantic Versioning (SemVer)](https://semver.org), overlooking alternative and often more fitting schemes such as [Calendar Versioning (CalVer)](https://calver.org/).
+Initially, the questions exclusively endorsed [Semantic Versioning (SemVer)][semver], overlooking alternative and often more fitting schemes such as [Calendar Versioning (CalVer)][calver].
 This realization prompted a broader consideration of versioning practices, enriching the knowledge model's adaptability to diverse development scenarios and preferences.

 ## Suggestions for maDMPs

 Despite the substantial updates made to the knowledge model during the BioHackathon, there remain several crucial steps yet to be taken for the continuous enhancement of maSMPs.
 Notably, the following suggestions have been identified as key areas for improvement:

-1. **Alignment with CodeMeta**: A priority lies in aligning maSMPs more closely with [CodeMeta](https://codemeta.github.io/), a widely adopted standard for machine-readable (research) software metadata.
+1. **Alignment with CodeMeta**: A priority lies in aligning maSMPs more closely with [CodeMeta][codemeta], a widely adopted standard for machine-readable (research) software metadata.
 This alignment ensures a seamless integration of maSMPs into the broader ecosystem of machine-readable software metadata, fostering interoperability and standardized representation.

-2. **Contributor Alignment with CITATION.cff**: To streamline the contribution process, aligning maSMPs with [CITATION.cff](https://citation-file-format.github.io/) is recommended.
+2. **Contributor Alignment with CITATION.cff**: To streamline the contribution process, aligning maSMPs with [CITATION.cff][cff] is recommended.
 Given the widespread usage of CITATION.cff, this alignment facilitates a more standardized and widely accepted approach to acknowledging contributors, thus enhancing the overall transparency and attribution of contributions.

 3. **Enhancement of Questions and Machine-Actionability**: A targeted effort should be directed towards improving the questions within maSMPs, particularly in areas such as documentation, versioning, requirements, and dependencies.
 This involves refining the machine-actionability of these aspects to ensure that responses can be effectively processed and utilized in automated workflows, promoting a more efficient and reliable exchange of software-related information.